Java2411/Sales_insight_analysis/README.md

 .
 Actions should be made to increase sales, which have significantly decreased during the past few years
 ### **Project Planning**
 AIMS Grid is a project managemnet and data discovery tool.It is employed to define the project's success criteria and conduct project planning brainstorming sessions.

+The project planning has four stages:
+*Purpose

+*Stakeholders

 ### Instructions to setup mysql on your local computer